lemontrr/MCoptimal/README.md

 >python Astar.py -S 5bitSboxes.txt -n 5 -a -b 4 -M 8
 >python Astar.py -S 6bitSboxes.txt -n 5 -a -c 4 -M 48

-Please note that the format inside {name}.txt should follow the format of the files inside the example folder.
+Please note that the format inside {name}.txt should follow the format of the files inside the **example** directory.